-I also tell the stories of others who moved to Cambridge after these early pioneers, including Eileen Power and Lettice Ramsey.
-(There are also a few excellent guest posts by knowledgeable friends: see archives on the righthand side).
-Virginia Woolf once called Cambridge “that detestable place”, but these women helped to make it a better place, and their influence went far beyond college walls.
+In other posts I tell the stories of women who studied at Cambridge in the first half of the twentieth century, including Eileen Power and Lettice Ramsey.
+In 1912 Virginia Woolf called Cambridge “that detestable place”, but these women helped to make it a better place, and their influence went far beyond college walls.

 The Ladies’ Dining Society, 1890-1914

-Twelve women who moved to Cambridge during this period – to study, to organize the first women’s colleges or to marry men associated with the university – formed their own intellectual discussion club, one of the first of its kind, in 1890.
+Twelve women who moved to Cambridge in the 1870s and 1880s – to study, work for the first women’s colleges or to marry men associated with the university – formed their own intellectual discussion club, one of the first of its kind, in 1890.
 The ‘Ladies Dining Society’ continued to meet until the outbreak of war in 1914, met regularly, once or twice a term, to have dinner and intellectual discussions in Cambridge and elsewhere.

 It was ‘a remarkable group’ according to John Maynard Keynes.
-The club lasted for twenty-four years and had lasting importance.
 Its twelve members were Caroline Jebb, Mary Paley Marshall, Ida Darwin,Eleanor Sidgwick, Kathleen Lyttelton, Ellen Wordsworth Darwin, Mary Ward, Louise Creighton, Margaret Verrall, Maud Darwin, Fanny Prothero and Eliza Von Hügel.
-Over the years these women would contribute to women’s suffrage, higher education, journalism, social welfare and mental health reform.
+Over the years these women would contribute to women’s suffrage, higher education, journalism, social welfare and mental health reform among other movements.

 © Ann Kennedy Smith June 2020

 All my blogposts are my copyright.
 You are welcome to cite or quote from an article, provided you request my permission first, and give full acknowledgement of my name, website and date of publication.